celebrity

 The young girl was a babysitter, working in the Manhattan apartment building where Combs' then-romantic partner resided.
 The name of the partner is left out of the lawsuit but is described as a "well-known woman."

-She claims to have encountered Combs and two of his associates outside of the building, who she says persistently offered her a ride home.
-The Jane Doe refused the offer on several occasions, but eventually acquiesced to the pressure and accepted the offer.
+She claims to have encountered Combs and two of his associates outside the building, who she says persistently offered her a ride home.
+Jane Doe refused the offer on several occasions, but eventually acquiesced to the pressure and accepted the offer.

-After much cajoling by Combs, she agreed and got into his car," the suit alleges.
+"After much cajoling by Combs, she agreed and got into his car," the suit alleges.
 "Getting into Combs' car that day was something plaintiff would come to regret forever."

-Instead of being taken home, the plaintiff alleges she was given a drink to "calm her down" which left her feeling "groggy" and "unsteady".
+Instead of being taken home, the plaintiff alleges she was given a drink to "calm her down", which left her feeling "groggy" and "unsteady."

 The plaintiff alleges she was taken to another location where Combs raped her.
 Eventually, the two men drove the young woman home, leaving her in the lobby of her apartment building.